learning-unlimited/ESP-Website/docs/admin/releases/15/README.rst

 - Fixed the highlighting of the timeslot headers
 - Sections taught by teachers of the selected section are now highlighted
 - Fixed classroom tooltips
-- Switched to using the "timeblock_contiguous_tolerance" tag to define whether timeblocks are contiguous
+- Switched to using the ``timeblock_contiguous_tolerance`` tag to define whether timeblocks are contiguous

 Themes
 ~~~~~~